TheDamik34/six-interview/README.md

 requirement7:
  - I havent started with name for Mission and Rocket implementation as i wanted to be straight forward, but now i have added handling for names too
+ - For implementation of summary method I think some refactor will be required.
+My approach is to store number of assigned rockets directly in Mission class and then use treemap to store missions and list of rockets in order by mission key
+ - i first start with implementing count storage in mission class
+ - Then implement comparable interface on Mission class